On the threshold nature of the Dini continuity for a Glassey derivative-type nonlinearity in a critical semilinear wave equation: Main results

-This condition \eqref{Cond-01} is fulfilled in the previous examples.
-Outside this interval $(0,\tau_0]$, we can choose a convex continuation of $g(\tau)$ directly. \end{remark} \begin{remark} Concerning the semilinear wave equations \eqref{Wave_ut} in the critical case $p=p_{\mathrm{Gla}}(n)$, the previous works \cite{John=1981,Masuda=1984,Schaeffer=1986,Rammaha=1987,Agemi=1991,Zhou=2001} showed that the solution blows up in finite time.
-By taking an additional term of modulus of continuity $\mu(|u_t|)$ fulfilling \eqref{Assumption-Thm-Blow-up} and \eqref{Technical-Assumption} in the nonlinearity $|u_t|^{p_{\mathrm{Gla}}(n)}$, Theorem \ref{Thm-Blow-up-sub} tells us that the energy solution still blows up in finite time.
-We conjecture that the non-decreasing assumption \eqref{Technical-Assumption} is a technical restriction. \end{remark}
+\begin{remark} Concerning the semilinear wave equation \eqref{Wave_ut} in the critical case $p=p_{\mathrm{Gla}}(n)$, the previous works \cite{John=1981,Masuda=1984,Schaeffer=1986,Rammaha=1987,Agemi=1991,Zhou=2001} showed that the solution blows up in finite time.
+By taking $\mu(|u_t|)$ as an additional factor that multiplies the critical power nonlinearity $|u_t|^{p_{\mathrm{Gla}}(n)}$, for a modulus of continuity $\mu$ fulfilling \eqref{Assumption-Thm-Blow-up}, Theorem \ref{Thm-Blow-up-sub} tells us that a classical solution still blows up in finite time.
+Notice that we have to consider moduli of continuity weaker than any H\"older's modulus of continuity, therefore, we look for an infinitesimal function $\mu(\tau)$ as $\tau\to 0^+$ but that tends to $0$ slower than any power $\{\tau^\beta\}_{\beta\in(0,1]}$. \end{remark}